 - If you have a site already and want to pull your keyword set you can use a tool such as Screaming Frog SEO Spider or Xenu Link Sleuth.
 Both these tools (one Mac focused and one PC focused) will spider your site and allow you to export your pages along with the Title Tags for each page.
 From the title tag export (if those have been optimized for SEO) you can then generate a set of keywords that you are targeting.

-- If you are in the process of building a website or want to expend your current keyword set then I would suggest starting with the Google Keyword Tool, Using Google and Yahoo suggest, or other keyword tools to define your keyword set.
+- If you are in the process of building a website or want to expend your current keyword set then I would suggest starting with the Google Keyword Tool.

 Step 2: Content and Gap Analysis